zhong-j-yu/rekex/doc/UsersGuide.md

 When the builder tries to derive a grammar rule for a datatype, it first searches the ctor catalog; if there are one or more ctors that return a subtype of the datatype, they are used to create an alternation rule for the datatype.
-If no ctor for the datatype is found in the catalog, the grammar rule is derived as previously specified.
+Otherwise, ctors are searched in the class body of the datatype; if not found there, ctors are searched in the subtypes.

 ## References